 book coasters is a space for customers and library staff to share reviews, links, tips, tricks, how-to guides and information.
-It’s an online book club in the form of a blog, where we can all share our thoughts on books we love (and books we don’t!).
-Library staff will frequently post interesting articles, but like any book club, it’s all about discussion.
+It’s an online book club, where we can all share our thoughts on books we love (and books we don’t!).
+Library staff frequently post interesting articles, but like any book club, it’s all about discussion.
 We’d love to hear from you!

 As well as providing a space for us to discuss books, there’s also a range of information on book coasters especially for book lovers – from tips for running your own book club, to a selection of resources for readers.

 book coasters is a way for us to provide a book club that doesn’t require face-to-face meetings.
 Lots of us live out increasingly more of our lives online, so why not interact with each other and discuss what we’re reading online, too?
 It’s also a way for the library to provide a reading recommendation service that you can use without having to leave the house or pick up a phone.

 Gold Coast libraries also have a huge electronic collection that is available from home, for free.
 A venue like this blog is perfect for linking you with our many online resources.

 We chose to make book coasters a blog because that way it’s easy for you to get involved in the discussion.
 You can comment on posts or write your own.
 However you choose to interact with us, we’re looking forward to hearing from you.

 You can share your thoughts, and chat with staff and other participants, using comments and posts.

 Through this you can gain a deeper, and more enjoyable, rapport with the books you are reading.
 You can find new works to pique your interest.
 You can create friendships that spill across into the real world.

 It’s just like a traditional book club, but with a team of library staff, each with their own particular interests and specialisations, as your facilitators.

 Each month, one of the staff will kick off the discussion about a new book with a post.
 You might like to comment on their post, or start a discussion on another aspect of the book by creating your own post.